edgexfoundry/edgex-compose/compose-builder/README.md

 ## Edgex Docker Compose Builder

 This folder contains the `Compose Builder` which is made up of **source** compose, environment files and a **makefile** for building the single file docker composes files for the configured `release`.
-The default release is `pre-release` and the generated compose files are placed in in the top level of this repository.
+The default release is `pre-release` and the generated compose files are placed in the top level of this repository.

 > **Note to Developers**:
 > *Once you have edited and tested your changes to these source files you **MUST** regenerate the standard `pre-release` compose files using the `make build` command.*